diontu/WEB-DEVELOPMENT-ROADMAP/README.md

 ### 1. Prerequisite
 N/A
 ### 2. What is it?
 JavaScript is the most popular programming language.
 It is easy to learn compared to many other programming languages.
 You may come across JavaScript being associated with ES5 or ES6/ES2015 (ES is short for EcmaScript).
 These are the version standards that JavaScript has to abide by.
-Meaning that EcmaScript forms the basis of JavaScript as it standardizes the .
+Meaning that EcmaScript forms the basis of JavaScript as it standardizes the language.
 ### 3. Why it's important
 JavaScript is a programming language that is meant to be used to program the behaviour of a web page.
 By using JavaScript for your web page, you enable the ability to make the web page interactive.
 This allows users to engage with the web page by seeing a response to the actions they perform (button click, typing, etc.).
 ### 4. How much I need to know?